MansaBana/nema/README.md

 .
 ## About our app

 This is a collaborative video streaming application using socket.io and webrtc.
-Uisng it a user can do live-stream via P2P connection among streamers and viewers.
+Using it, a user can do live-stream via P2P connection among streamers and viewers.
 A user just needs to create a room by providing a room name and an ID, further others users can join the stream using the same roomID.

 Here are some of the screens of our app: